somethingfromn/Stars/README.md

 ## What have you been doing?

+### Training myself

+Developing the coding skills with problmes on website EVERYDAY.

 ### Projects (Free Hand for project)

 #P1: __'Team-Manger App'__ for student working as a team leader in HGU (2.8.19 ~ 23.11.19)<br>